-In production for publication in 2021, Habits of Highly Effective Maritime Strategists argues that strategy is a habit.
+Habits of Highly Effective Maritime Strategists argues that strategy is a habit.
 Or rather, it is a bundle of habits that strategic leaders, uniformed or civilian, should cultivate in order to excel at the profession of arms.
 The book investigates the writings of Aristotle, Seneca, and many more deep thinkers along with maritime and military history, biography, and canonical works of strategic theory.
 This highly original work will help readers think about their profession and design their own lifelong self-education–achieving excellence for themselves and their institutions on a scale that would make Aristotle proud.

-Advance praise from former Deputy Secretary of Defense Robert Work:
+From former Deputy Secretary of Defense Robert Work:

 “So, you want to be a maritime strategist when you grow up.
 How best to reach your noble goal?
 Start by reading James Holmes’ superb little volume entitled Habits of Highly Effective Maritime Strategists.
 Weaving history and stories about those who became successful strategists with a keen understanding of the science and art of naval warfare, this insightful book lists the habits one must adopt to succeed.
 Get to it!“

-And from Admiral John Richardson, former Chief of Naval Operations:
+From Admiral John Richardson, former Chief of Naval Operations: